DeanSabbah/ipListFormatter/README.md

 # Ip List Formatter

-A small script that I wrote to get the Ip list for certain countries from lite.ip2location.com in a format that works with PeerBlock.
+A small script that I wrote to scrape the Ip list for certain countries from lite.ip2location.com in a format that works with PeerBlock.

 ### Usage
 #### Args: